-During the quarter ended June 30, 2018, Zion added one additional risk factor when compared to the risk factors previously reported in our Annual Report on Form 10-K for the year ended December 31, 2017.
-The new risk factor pertains to the SEC subpoena to produce documents on June 21, 2018.
+During the quarters ended June 30, 2018 and September 30, 2018, Zion added two additional risk factors when compared to the risk factors previously reported in our Annual Report on Form 10-K for the year ended December 31, 2017.
+The new risk factors pertains to the SEC subpoena to produce documents on June 21, 2018 and lawsuits and other demands made on Zion following the previously disclosed SEC subpoena to produce documents.